Northern broad-footed mole: Taxonomy

 Formerly, this species was thought to have a wider range reaching down to northernmost Baja California, Mexico, with a disjunct population further south in Sierra de San Pedro Martir.
 However, taxonomic and morphological studies indicate that the subspecies in southern California and northernmost Baja California is a distinct species, the southern broad-footed mole (S. occultus) and the Sierra de San Pedro Martir subspecies is also a distinct species, the Mexican mole (S. anthonyi).
 Due to this, the range of S. latimanus is thought to be restricted to the United States.

-Up to 12 subspecies of S. latimanus have been recognized, but S. anthonyi and S. occultus have been split as distinct species.
-Analysis of the remaining subspecies have found that most of them represent junior synonyms of other subspecies; under this classification, only 4 subspecies of S. latimanus remain: S. l. latimanus, S. l. minisculus, S. l. insularis, and S. l. parvus.
+Up to 12 subspecies of S. latimanus have been described, but S. anthonyi and S. occultus have been split as distinct species.
+Analysis of the remaining subspecies have found that most of them represent junior synonyms of other subspecies; under this classification, only four subspecies of S. latimanus remain: S. l. latimanus, S. l. minisculus, S. l. insularis, and S. l. parvus.